-Kepler hits 3 homers, Twins edge Indians 5-4 to avoid sweep
+Max effort: Kepler hits 3 homers, Twins edge Indians 5-4

-CLEVELAND (AP) — Max Kepler homered three times and José Berríos locked up Cleveland’s lineup into the seventh inning as the Minnesota Twins avoided a sweep — and their first three-game losing streak — by beating the Indians 5-4 on Thursday night.
+Kepler homered three times off Bauer, and José Berríos locked up Cleveland’s lineup into the seventh inning as the Twins avoided a sweep — and their first three-game losing streak — by beating the Indians 5-4 on Thursday night.

-Kepler, who entered hitless in his previous 21 at-bats, connected in the first, third and seventh innings off Indians starter Trevor Bauer (4-6).
-Kepler also walked in the fifth.
+Kepler, who entered hitless in his previous 21 at-bats, connected in the first, third and seventh innings off Bauer (4-6), who thought he was making mostly quality pitches but gave up homers on a changeup, fastball and slider.

+“Two of them I felt like were pitches that were supposed to be in my favor,” Bauer said.
+“Clearly, they weren’t.”

-The 26-year-old outfielder came up in the ninth with a chance to become the 19th player in history to hit four homers in one game — a feat rarer than a perfect game.
-But left-hander Josh Smith kept the left-handed swinging Kepler in the park, getting him to hit a hard grounder to the right side that he beat out for a single.
+Kepler also walked in the fifth, and the 26-year-old came up in the ninth with a chance to become the 19th player to hit four homers in one game — a feat rarer than a perfect game.
+But left-hander Josh Smith kept Kepler in the park, getting him to hit a hard grounder to the right side that he beat out for a single.

+“I thought about it for a second, but I got back within myself and had the same approach as every other at-bat — see it and try to put the bat on it,” he said.

 It was Kepler’s second career three-homer game.
 The other one also came against the Indians on Aug.
-1, 2016.
+1, 2016, and Kepler acknowledged having a brief flashback to that performance.

+“The game is very unique.
+Odd things like this happen and crazy situations that you can’t really pin,” he said.
+“But I’m honored to be a part of it.
+Some days you don’t see the ball great, other days you see it like a beach ball.”

 The AL-Central leading Twins took the series finale and again moved 10½ games ahead of Cleveland, whose run of three straight division titles could be coming to an end.

 Berríos (8-2) had another strong outing against the Indians.
-The right-hander allowed just one run — a homer by Roberto Pérez — and two hits before being replaced after a leadoff error in the seventh.
-Berrios beat Cleveland on opening day, when he struck out 10 in 7 2/3 shutout innings.
+The right-hander allowed just one run — a homer by Roberto Pérez — and two hits before being replaced in the seventh.
+Berrios beat Cleveland on opening day, striking out 10 in 7 2/3 shutout innings.

-Indians rookie Oscar Mercado’s pinch-hit homer in the ninth pulled Cleveland to 5-4 before Taylor Rogers retired Pérez on a groundout for his sixth save.
+Indians rookie Oscar Mercado’s pinch-hit homer in the ninth pulled Cleveland to 5-4 before Taylor Rogers retired Pérez for his sixth save.

 Baseball’s biggest surprise in 2019, Minnesota has only lost two in a row four times this season.
 Just one Twins team has gone longer without losing three straight this late: the 1970 squad, which dropped three in a row from June 17-20.

 The Indians were hoping to cut into a deficit they never imagined would be so big, so early.
-But Bauer wasn’t sharp again and the right-hander remained winless since April 30 — a span of seven starts.
+But Bauer remained winless since April 30 — a span of seven starts.

-Bauer gave up a home run to Kepler on his second pitch and finished allowing five runs and five hits in eight innings.
+He gave up a home run to Kepler on his second pitch and finished allowing five runs and five hits in eight innings.
 Not bad, but not what Cleveland needed with three full-time starters sidelined with injuries.

-Kepler’s second homer gave the Twins a 3-0 lead in the third.
-After No. 9 hitter Willians Astudillo singled leading off, Kepler ripped a 1-2 pitch just inside the foul pole in right.

-Kepler made it 5-1 in the seventh, hitting Bauer’s first pitch over the wall in right-center for his 15th homer.
+Following the game, Bauer, who was hit on the left foot by Marwin Gonzalez’s comebacker in the second, said he feels snake bit.
+He’s making good pitches, but not getting results.

+“I executed really well all night and it just seems like anything that can go wrong will go wrong for me right now,” he said after losing his fifth straight decision.
+“I get gun shy every time a ball goes in the air because it seems like everything that gets hit in the air is a homer.”

 TRAINER’S ROOM